dWALIDb/Comunication-protocols-with-vhdl/README.md

 **START/STOP BITS:** used for indicating the start/end of data transmition, the line idles as high until the transmitter sets a low pulse to indicate the start of transmition.
 **FLOW CONTROL:** some implementations use special signals to control data flow but these are not implemented.

+The implementation uses AN FSM to indicate the state that the modules are present in.
+the timing for every state is derived from the input clock (system clock) and the baudrate. these 2 parameters are provided as generics to set up the modules.
+Meaning that we derive how much clock cycles of the system clocks are required to sample/send data on the transmition lines according to each state.
+the transmitter stays at the state  for the whole cycles holding the corresponding output untill the counter rolls over.
+the reciever stays at the state for the same time as the transmitter the difference is at the first state (start bit) the reciever samples the the data at the half of the bit times to ensure that the transition robust.